Semi-classical propagation of singularity for Stokes system: F.Proof of Lemma

 \subsection{Acknowledgement}

-This work is a part of Phd thesis of the author.
-He would like to thank his advisor, Gilles Lebeau, who guided him from the initial idea to achievement of this work.
+This work is supported by the European Research Council, ERC-2012-ADG, project number 320845: Semi classical Analysis and Partial Differential Equations.
+It is a part of Phd thesis of the author.
+He would like to thank his advisor, Gilles Lebeau, for his encouragement and many fruitful discussions.